Commissions & Premiere Broadcasts

 Lewis Merthyr Band have been keen innovators and exponents of new music for brass throughout its history.
 The band has been fortunate to work closely with a number of leading composers of music for brass, with particularly notable and prolific periods during the tenure of former Musical Director Nigel Seaman in the 1980s, and now again at the present time under current Musical Director Craig Roberts

-If you would be interested in working with Lewis Merthyr Band on a New Music project, please contact us here
+Lewis Merthyr are always interested in new music projects.
+If you would be interested in working with Lewis Merthyr Band on such a project, please contact us here

-If you would be interested in working with Lewis Merthyr Band on a New Music project, please contact us here
+Lewis Merthyr are always interested in new music projects.
+If you would be interested in working with Lewis Merthyr Band on such a project, please contact us here

 Lewis Merthyr Band Commissions To Date